 LORT Theatres are committed to increasing racial and ethnic diversity across our staffs, and gender, racial and ethnic diversity in our executive leadership.
-We are engaging in collective action in the areas of LORT Diversity Structure, Hiring, Recruitment and Mentorship/Sponsorship as we believe this multi-faceted approach is the best way for LORT to work together to make progress on this issue.
+We are engaging in collective action in the areas of LORT Equity, Diversity and Inclusion (EDI) Structure, Hiring, Recruitment and Mentorship/Sponsorship as we believe this multi-faceted approach is the best way for LORT to work together to make progress on this issue.

-Leadership and coordination of LORT’s Diversity Initiative will be assigned to an elected Vice President of LORT who will work with a group of members to:
+Leadership and coordination of LORT’s Diversity Initiative will be assigned to a member of the Board of Directors who will work with a group of members to:

 - Ensure that the topic of diversity is on every meeting agenda.
 Agenda items may include speakers to provide training and education on related subjects or analysis and reporting on LORT’s progress.

 - Oversee the development and monitoring of the recruitment effort.
 Coordinate sharing of activities, successes and challenges with the membership to further learning and progress.